Academic Calendar

 Pre- or corequisite(s): None.

-Surveys law enforcement agencies, discussing the development of policing in Canada, their role in society, organizational structure and management, and community expectations of their task.
-Specific police functions and powers are examined.
-Key issues include use of force, corruption, accountability, ethics, and the political dimension of police work.
+Discusses the development of policing in Canada, policing’s role in society, various policing organizational structures and management, and community expectations of police responsibilities.
+Police functions and powers are examined.
+Key issues include use of force, corruption, accountability, and ethics; their role in social issues; and the political dimension of police work.

 CRIM 252